billthefarmer/gridle/README.md

 words.
 The colours may be changed by selecting **Highlight colours** in the menu.

+## Scoring
+The seconds since the game started and the move count is displayed in the toolbar.
+The timing will stop if the app is in the background and restart when brought back.

 ## Refresh
 Tap the **Refresh** button in the toolbar to clear the display and generate another gridle of words.
 Words are chosen at random from a list,